reacted-io/reacted-io-doc/messaging.md

 that if the destination is performing some kind of backpressuring on the delivery requests and the request is suspended, an ack will not be generated until the operation is completed, regardless of its result.
-Si, if the returned `Try<DeliveryStatus>` is a success, it provides delivery guarantee within the target's mailbox. `atell` is automatically transformed into a `tell` on [local direct channels](drivers.md#Direct Channel), so using it provides delivery guarantee or explicit failure regardless on the location or the [channel type](drivers.md) used to reach the recipient.
+Si, if the returned `Try<DeliveryStatus>` is a success, it provides delivery guarantee within the target's mailbox. `atell` is automatically transformed into a `tell` on [local direct channels](channel_drivers/README.md#Direct Channels), so using it provides delivery guarantee or explicit failure regardless on the location or the [channel type](channel_drivers/README.md) used to reach the recipient.
 Since a remote peer may never complete the operation due to a crash, `atell` requests may be automatically completed with a `Failure` carrying a `TimeoutException`.

 ## Reply
 `ReActorContext.reply` Tells a message to the sender of the last message received by the used `ReActorContext`.

-## AReply
+## Areply

 `ReActorContext.areply` is the same as `ReActorContext.reply` but an `atell` is used instead of a `tell` for communication